 To improve efficiency across all loads, supply current to internal circuitry can be sourced from the BIAS pin when biased at 3.3V or above.
-Else, the internal circuitry will draw current from $V{IN}$ .
-The BIAS pin should be connected to $V{OUT}$ if the LT8641 output is programmed at 3.3V to 25V.
+Else, the internal circuitry will draw current from V{IN} .
+The BIAS pin should be connected to V{OUT} if the LT8614 output is programmed at 3.3V or above.

-Comparators monitoring the FB pin voltage will pull the PG pin low if the output voltage varies more than $\pm 8\%$ (typical) from the set point, or if a fault condition is present.
+Comparators monitoring the FB pin voltage will pull the PG pin low if the output voltage varies more than $\pm 9\%$ (typ-ical) from the set point, or if a fault condition is present.

-The oscillator reduces the LT8641's operating frequency when the voltage at the FB pin is low.
+The oscillator reduces the LT8614's operating frequency when the voltage at the FB pin is low.
 This frequency foldback helps to control the inductor current when the output voltage is lower than the programmed value which occurs during start-up or overcurrent conditions.
-When a clock is applied to the SYNC/MODE pin, the SYNC/MODE pin is floated, or held DC high, the frequency foldback is disabled and the switching frequency will slow down only during overcurrent conditions.
+When a clock is applied to the SYNC pin or the SYNC pin is held DC high, the frequency foldback is disabled and the switching frequency will slow down only during overcurrent conditions.